cloudquery/docs/docs/cli/fetch/configuration.md

 This section is very similar to terraform providers section due to similar design of CloudQuery providers, but their purpose and implementation is completly different:

-CloudQuery providers are read only providers which extracts,transform and loads cloud assets configuration while Terraform providiers interacts with the cloud to provision assets.
+CloudQuery providers are read only providers which extracts, transforms and loads cloud assets configuration while Terraform providers interact with the cloud to provision assets.

 ## Configuration